-Who: Implementation Committee, San Francisco Estuary Project, Non-Governmental Organizations (NGOs), Environmental Advocacy Groups, Friends of the San Francisco Estuary
+Who: Implementation Committee, San Francisco Estuary Project, non-governmental organizations (NGOs), environmental advocacy groups, and Friends of the San Francisco Estuary

 What: Provide an open and public process for regular review of CCMP implementation.
 Through activities and programs developed to educate and involve the public in managing the Estuary, seek comment and feedback on CCMP policies and issues.
-Ensure there is public review and approval of any changes to the CCMP.
+Ensure that there is public review and approval of any changes to the CCMP.
 Inform and advise the public, interest groups, elected officials, and decision-makers about CCMP implementation, results, and revisions.

-Cost: Costs provided in Action 1.2
+Cost: Costs provided in Action PI-1.2